envoyproxy/nighthawk/README.md

 Where:

 --response-header-with-latency-input <string>
-Response header whose values should be tracked in a latency histogram.
+Set an optional response header name, whose values will be tracked in a latency histogram if  set.
+Can be used in tandem with the test server's "emit_previous_request_delta_in_response_header" option to get a sense of elapsed time between request arrivals.
+Default: ""
-The response header value is assumed to be in nanoseconds.
-Default:
-""

 --stats-flush-interval <uint32_t>
 Time interval (in seconds) between flushes to configured stats sinks.